saiyen2002/k8s-deploy/README.md

 Handling connection for 8080
 ```

-now you can open up a new terminal try to curl
+now you can open up a new terminal try to curl, or on your browser go to 127.0.0.1:8080

 ```
 ❯ curl -I localhost:8080